Cathedral of Saint George, Prizren: Unrest of 2004 and restoration

 After the Kosovo War (1999), territory of Kosovo including Prizren, was placed under the administration of the United Nations Interim Administration Mission in Kosovo.
-During the unrest of 2004, Serbian Orthodox Cathedral of Saint George in Prizren was looted and set on fire by local Muslim extremists.
+During the unrest of 2004, Serbian Orthodox Cathedral of Saint George in Prizren was looted and set on fire by ethnic Albanian rioters.
 Only after many difficulties, the cathedral was gradually restored during next few years.
 On 26 December 2010, newly elected Serbian Orthodox bishop Teodosije Šibalić was enthroned in the restored cathedral in Prizren, by the Serbian Patriarch Irinej.
 In July 2012, the cathedral was visited by Ban Ki-moon, the Secretary-General of the United Nations.
 In March 2016, British royal delegation, led by Charles, Prince of Wales, also visited the cathedral.